Professional adolescent & adult ADHD assessment clinic. If you are looking for a clinic with a difference you have come to the right place.

 How ADHD can appear in adults

 Previously, ADHD was believed to be a condition that only affects children.
 Fortunately, it is now widely recognised that ADHD can continue to be present in adulthood.
 This means that more adults who received a diagnosis as a child are realising that ADHD doesn’t just ‘go away’ and that their symptoms may have just changed as they grew older.
-This new understanding has also meant that more adults are realising there is an explanation behind their behaviours and are seeking diagnoses and treatment.
+This new understanding has also meant that more adults are realising there is an explanation behind their behaviours and are now seeking diagnosis in their adult life.

-In adulthood ADHD will often look less like the child who is inattentive and/or hyperactive, and more like a person who suffers with forgetfulness, impulsivity and feeling restless.
-For adults with ADHD, they can find themselves feeling overwhelmed and may also struggle with aspects of adult life such as relationships, finances, employment and day to day organisation.
+In adulthood ADHD will look less like the child who is inattentive and/or hyperactive, and more like a person who suffers with forgetfulness, disorganisation, impulsivity and being constantly on the go.
+For adults with ADHD, they can find themselves feeling overwhelmed and may also struggle with aspects of adult life such as relationships, finances, employment and parenting.

 ADHD in adults can also lead to other challenges including anxiety, chronic boredom, depression, sleep disorders, substance misuse, and emotional instability.